asbjornh/tiny-spring/README.md

 **`onUpdate(fn: (val: number): void)`**

 Add a callback which will be called every time the value of the spring changes.
-This method is how you make animations happen.

 **NOTE**: `spring` only supports one callback, so calling this method more than once results in previously attached callbacks being overwritten.